yogeshhegde/processor-sdk-doc/source/system/Demo_User_Guides/Seva_Store.rst

 .. caution::

-    If you have connected the |__PART_FAMILY_DEVICE_NAMES__| SK to a proxy network, then before launching Seva Store you need to configure Docker and System proxies once per SD Card.
+    If you have connected the SK-EVM to a proxy network, then before launching Seva Store you need to configure Docker and System proxies once per SD Card.

     **To set proxy settings you can click on the Settings button from the Left Hand Side Menu and provide the necessary HTTPS & NO PROXY inputs and click Set Proxy button**.
 Then, continue with Step 3.